 A Video Art History

-For the exhibition new works in collaboration with children from the area were created.
+For the solo exhibition A Video Art History at Gallery 54 in Gothemburg 2017 new works in collaboration with children from the area were created.
 Stagings where they examined social, spatial and aesthetic circumstances through video as practice appear in a digital photography and video from the filming children's point of view.
-Exercises for a coming video art collective #1-3 (series in process)
+Exercises for a coming video art collective #1-3.